stripedfatcat/universe/README.md

 # How big is the universe?
 #### Video Demo:  <URL HERE>
 #### Description:
   This is my final project for the CS50x 2021 course.
+It is a visualisation of the size of the observable universe, starting by visualising an object that is a metre long, using that to visualise another object that is ten metres long, then a hundred, a thousand, etc., until we reach the size of the universe.

-  It is a tribute to the breathtaking nature and scale of cosmology, a subject I love but have trouble wrapping my head around.
-As the numbers and zeros grow, everything becomes so abstract that it is hard to imagine just how big or far away anything is.
+  The project is a tribute to the breathtaking nature and scale of cosmology, a subject I love but have trouble wrapping my head around.
+As the numbers and zeros grow, everything becomes so abstract that it is hard to appreciate, or even comprehend, just how big or far away anything is.
 This project takes a stab at visualising that abstraction.

   There are three files in this project: